sofimrtn/tablines/README.rst

 Tabels Web
 ==========

-Developed by CTIC foundation as a demonstrator for the interoperability capabilities of a group of technologies related to Linked Data, tabels web is a platform, grails powered, which integrates online tabels core, tapinos-ws, tapinos-js, undermaps and a bunch of linked data explotation tools.
+Developed by CTIC Foundation as a demonstrator for the interoperability capabilities of a group of technologies related to Linked Data, tabels web is a platform, grails powered, which integrates online tabels core, tapinos-ws, tapinos-js, undermaps and a bunch of linked data explotation tools.

 Technological Enviroment:
   * Grails 2.0.4